§ 01 Adjustment psychiatry

 $250 intake

-A 60-minute psychiatric evaluation with history, medication review, transition context, target symptoms, and an initial plan.
+A 60-minute psychiatric evaluation: history, transition context, medication review, target symptoms, and an initial plan.

 $150 follow-up